gradle/gradle-talks/talks/publishing/src/slides/demo-notes.md

 ## Selectively publishing or generating descriptor files
 * Execute `gradle publish` and note the different task names:
+  * Generate the pom file
+  * Generate the ivy descriptor
   * Publish only the maven publication
   * Publish only the ivy publication
+* Change the publication and repository names
-  * Generate the pom file
+* Demonstrate how to output the POM file content the old way
-  * Generate the ivy descriptor
-*

 ## RESET

+## Overriding the publication coordinates
+* Demonstrate with IvyPublication: change org/module/revision
+* Same thing with MavenPublication: different terminology
+* Demonstrate the old way: pom.groupId, pom.artifactId, pom.version
+   * Warning doesn't automatically fix 'gradle install'
+* Demonstrate 'mavenInstaller' config

+## Publishing multiple artifacts
+* Add apiJar and build it
+  * Ensure it gets a basename
+  * Exclude **/impl/**
+* Add a MavenPublication with apiJar, and a different artifactId
+  * publish and inspect
+* Add an IvyPublication with apiJar, and a different module
+  * publish and inspect